How to Become an OB/GYN Nurse

 OB/GYN Nurse Education

-You must earn a nursing degree and obtain an RN license to become an OB/GYN nurse.
+To become an OB/GYN nurse, you must earn a nursing degree and obtain an RN license.
 The shortest pathway is to earn an ADN degree, but a BSN is more valuable for higher-level positions and prepares you to earn a master of science in nursing (MSN).
 However, if you choose to first earn an ADN, you can later enroll in an RN-to-BSN program.

 ADN Degree

 Earning an ADN degree is the quickest way to become an OB/GYN nurse.
-An ADN takes half the time of a BSN, and admission requirements are not as demanding.
-For example, many programs exclude GPA requirements.
-However, many employers require or prefer a BSN for higher-level positions, especially when working with high-risk patients or in leadership positions.
+It takes half the time of a BSN and has fewer requirements.
+Both programs prepare you for the NCLEX, but many employers require a BSN for higher-level positions, especially in high-risk patient care or leadership.

-High school diploma or GED certificate, math and science classes
+• Common Admission Requirements: High school diploma or GED certificate; math and science class scores; SAT, HESI, or other standardized test scores

-Practical nursing skills; communications; legal and ethical aspects of nursing
+• Program Curriculum: Practical nursing skills, communications, legal and ethical aspects of nursing

-Administering medications and other treatments; taking samples for medical tests; infection prevention and control; communication with patients and healthcare staff
+• Skills Learned: Administering medications and other treatments, taking samples for medical tests, infection prevention and control, and communication with patients and healthcare staff

 BSN Degree

-The BSN degree includes the same curriculum as an ADN, but in more depth and with additional topics, such as theory of nursing, nursing research, and informatics.
-It also prepares students to enter graduate school, such as a nurse midwife program.
+The BSN program includes the same curriculum as an ADN but is more in-depth and covers additional topics, such as nursing theory, nursing research, and informatics.
+It can also prepare you for graduate school, such as a nurse midwife program.

-High school diploma or GED certificate, math and science courses, typically a 3.0 GPA
+• Common Admission Requirements: High school diploma or GED certificate; math and science courses, typically a 3.0 GPA; SAT, HESI, or other standardized test scores

-Administering medication and treatments; taking samples and vital signs; running certain medical tests; infection control and prevention; public health promotion; communications; leadership
+• Skills Learned: Administering medication and treatments; taking samples and vital signs; running certain medical tests; infection control and prevention; research analysis; public health promotion; communications; leadership

 OB/GYN Nurse Licensure and Certification